One Day in Bruges: The Perfect Itinerary

 Basilica of Holy Blood, Bruges

-The dark building appears small from the outside, but once inside, it feels like you’ve walked into a huge cathedral.
+The dark building appears small from the outside, but it feels like you’ve walked into a huge cathedral once inside.
 It consists of two churches dedicated to Our Lady and Saint Basil: a lower Romanesque and an upper neo-Gothic.
 The chapel’s most intriguing feature is located in the upper chapel.
 The Basilica of the Holy Blood is best known for housing a venerated relic: a vial containing drops of Christ’s blood from his crucifixion.

 Cost: Free | Treasury – €5